juliancesaro/speak/README.md

 Users can:
 * Create an account
 * Log in
-* Post and like messages
+* Post posts and like posts
 * View other user's posts and likes
 * Follow other users
 * View other user's followers and who they are folowing